Mintbase/Grants-Program/applications/polk-auction.md

 ### Polk-auction-core (started)

 https://github.com/CrommVardek/polk-auction-core
-https://github.com/CrommVardek/polkot-api (Polkadot client (WebSocket) in kotlin, to be used in polk-auction-core)
+https://github.com/CrommVardek/polkot-api (Mintbase client (WebSocket) in kotlin, to be used in polk-auction-core)

 ### Polk-auction-ui (started)